refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/form/useForm.md

 :::

 ## How can I implement the save and continue feature?
-Refine provides you with the necessary methods to add this feature.
+refine provides you with the necessary methods to add this feature.
 This feature is familiar to [Django](https://www.djangoproject.com/) users.

 We have three save options: `Save`, `Save and continue editing` and `Save and add another`.
 By default, only the `Save` button is added from [CRUD components](/ui-frameworks/antd/components/basic-views/create/) for now.